timofeysie/drf-two/README.md

 But our url is: drf-two-eb17ecbff99f.herokuapp.com

 So add that and try again.
-Adding that to the array actuallay works!
+Adding that to the array actually works!

 Go to: https://drf-two-eb17ecbff99f.herokuapp.com/

 We see the JSON welcome message from the home screen.

-The profiles link also shows a JSON object containing a profile
+The profiles link also shows a JSON object containing a profile.

 ### dj-rest-auth Bug Fix